molpopgen/fwdpp/performance/0.2.5/README.md

 This test is of the following conditions:

-1. The dev branch of fwdpp (which is the same as the published version 0.2.4 as far as this is concerned) was compiled with -std=c++11 using GCC 4.7.3 on the UCI HPC, which is a cluster of AMD0-based 64-core nodes.
-The example programs were compiled against libsequence 1.8.0 and boost 1.54.0
+1. The dev branch of fwdpp (which is the same as the published version 0.2.4 as far as this is concerned) was compiled using GCC 4.7.3 (using -std=c++11 -O2 -g for CXXFLAGS) on the UCI HPC, which is a cluster of AMD0-based 64-core nodes.
+The example programs were compiled against libsequence 1.8.0 and boost 1.54.0.
+In all cases, boost containers are used by the example program (see below) to store mutations and gametes, because it is faster.
 2. The cpp11 branch of fwdpp where the only difference from the above is that boost::bind was replace with std::bind
 3. The example program diploid_fixed_sh_ind was used to simulate a population of N=10,000 diploids for 8N generations with 4Nu = 4Nr and 4Nd = 5, which is twice the number of deleterious mutations entering the population per generation).
 The script to run the simulation is: